D-Day the Sixth of June: Plot

 A few hours before D-Day, Special Force Six, a joint American-British-Canadian commando unit, embarks to destroy an especially well-defended German coastal gun emplacement on the Normandy coast.
 As the landing ship steams towards it, its commander, an Englishman, and one of his subordinates, an American, reflect on their love for the same woman.

 Captain Brad Parker, an American paratrooper invalided out because of a broken leg suffered during a parachute jump, is posted to the headquarters of the European Theatre of Operations in London.
-At the Red Cross club, he meets and, despite being married, falls in love with Valerie Russell, an Auxiliary Territorial Service subaltern.
-Valerie is the daughter of a crusty brigadier who's been on sick leave since being wounded at Dunkirk.
-Valerie is also already in love with Lieutenant Colonel John Wynter of the British Commandos, a friend of her father.
+He is sent on an errand by his new commanding officer Colonel Alexander Timmer.
+During this he encounters brigadier Russell who has been wounded during the Dunkirk evacuation.
+Russell is raising a complaint about the slovenly attitude of the US soldiers around his local village.
+As Parker leaves he meets Russell's daughter Valerie who is already engaged to a British officer Lieutenant Colonel John Wynter of the British Commandos.
+Valerie tries to explain her father's attitude and Parker becomes charmed by her.

-Both officers are posted overseas, but later return.
-Parker has volunteered to join what becomes Special Force Six, to be led by his former commander, Lt.
-Colonel (now full Colonel) Timmer.
+John has been posted overseas, while Brad is working in London.
+While staying in London Brad meets Valerie and over time the two become lovers.
+Brad is eventually posted overseas and manages to get back to London by volunteering to join what becomes Special Force Six, led by Colonel Timmer.
 With only a few hours before the operation is due to embark, Timmer goes to pieces (partly as a result of his earlier bad experiences in the failed Dieppe Raid) and is arrested whilst drunk and breaking security (this incident is clearly based on a similar breach of security by Major General Henry J. F. Miller).
 Wynter, now a colonel, who has recovered from being badly wounded, is brought in to command the operation.

 The operation is a success, despite several killed and wounded.
 Parker is badly wounded and evacuated.
 Wynter is wounded as well, and while he is awaiting evacuation, is killed when he steps on a mine.

 In the hospital, and due to be repatriated, Parker sees Valerie for the last time.
 She does not tell him that Wynter has been killed, and, after a final embrace with Parker, Valerie leaves the hospital with her head hung in despondent loneliness.